 Fans flock to Scranton, Pa., for 'The Office' fete

 SCRANTON, Pa.
-(AP) — The actors who play Pam, Jim, Dwight and other beloved characters from the popular NBC show "The Office" bade farewell on Saturday to the northeastern Pennsylvania city of Scranton that served as the TV setting for their fictional paper company.
+(AP) — The actors who play Pam, Jim, Dwight and other beloved characters from the popular NBC show "The Office" are bidding farewell to the northeastern Pennsylvania city of Scranton that served as the TV setting for their fictional paper company for nine seasons.

-The NBC mockumentary about a clan of quirky cubicle-dwellers at the fictional Dunder Mifflin Paper Co. wraps up May 16 after nine seasons, and a crowd estimated at 10,000 attended a "Wrap Party" in Scranton to show their appreciation.
+The NBC mockumentary about cubicle-dwellers at the fictional Dunder Mifflin wraps up May 16.
+And thousands attended a "Wrap Party" in Scranton on Saturday.